Electromagnetic Radiation (EMF) Information

 Moving closer to the source of the waves increases the magnetic field intensity.
 A magnetic field cannot be felt, seen, or heard.
 Although the earth creates a magnetic field, EMFs also emanate from electrical devices such as computers, tablets, cellphones, radios, motors, home appliances, transformers, and electric power lines etc.

-Non-ionizing radiation does not carry enough energy to break molecular bonds and ionize atoms.
-Example of non-ionizing are ELF and RF radiation.
+Non-Ionizing radiation does not carry enough energy to break molecular bonds and ionize atoms.
+Example of non-ionizing are Extremely Low Frequency (ELF) and Radio Frequency (RF) radiation.

 Ionizing radiation is the type of radiation that carries enough energy to break bonds between molecules and ionize atoms.
 Examples of Ionizing radiation are the gamma rays emitted by radioactive materials, cosmic rays, and X-rays.